-To help guide the continued positive impact of our field, the ASPCA has crafted a statement on the responsibilities of animal shelters, which I’m happy to introduce here.
+To help guide the continued positive impact of our field, the ASPCA crafted a statement on the responsibilities of animal shelters, which I’m happy to outline here.

 This call to elevate the expectations we have of shelters—and of one another—means setting baseline standards on housing, sanitation, medical treatment, disease control, socialization protocols, and other behavior interventions.

 It means removing delays to making surrendered animals immediately eligible for adoption.